chrisfcarroll/TestBase/README.md

 *TestBase* gives you a flying start with
 - fluent assertions that are easy to extend
-- infrastructure for testing with dependencies on AspNetMvc, HttpClient, Ado.Net, Streams
+- tools to help you test with dependencies on AspNetMvc, HttpClient, Ado.Net, Streams and Logging

 Chainable fluent assertions get you to the point concisely:
 ```
 - ShouldEqualByValue(), ShouldEqualByValueExceptFor()
   work with all kinds of object and collections, and report what differed.